danobot/entity-controller/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/react-boilerplate/react-boilerplate/blob/master/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.
+Before opening a new issue, please read the documentation and search for keywords relating to your problem.

 ## Description
 A clear and concise description of what the bug is.